Nursing, Vocational Nursing, Level 2 Certificate

 Licensed Vocational Nurses (LVNs) (also known as Licensed Practical Nurses, LPNs) are a valuable member of the health care team and provide basic nursing care.
 They work under the direction of registered nurses and doctors.
 The vocational nursing curriculum is 45 credits and includes a combination of 480 hours of class lectures, 416 hours of lab, and 448 hours of nursing skills training and clinical experience in a variety of health care settings.
 The program is approved by the Texas Higher Education Coordinating Board (THECB) and the Texas Board of Nursing.
 Upon successful completion of the program (minimum grade of C in each course), graduates are awarded a Level 2 Certificate, and are eligible to take the National Council Licensure Examination for Practical Nurses (NCLEX-PN® exam).
 Those students who pass this examination are granted a license by the Texas Board of Nursing to practice as a Licensed Vocational Nurse.

-Applicants for the program must meet the requirements for general admission to the College and must also meet program-specific requirements.
 For detailed information concerning admission requirements and deadlines for submitting applications and related documents, students may contact the department of Vocational Nursing.

 South Campus Contact Information: